-Please keep in mind these tips were compiled based on firsthand experience and anecdotes from others. and I am not a medical professional and none of my opinions should be construed as medical advice.
+Please keep in mind these tips were compiled based on firsthand experience and anecdotes from others, and I am not a medical professional and none of my opinions should be construed as medical advice.
 Please see our medical disclaimer for more information.

 1. Join an Online Support Group.

-Relying solely on the medical profession is insufficient— one must truly understand what they are up against.
-This is best learned in support groups, which contain the most accurate information about benzodiazepine withdrawal (note that there is also a lot of inaccurate information, and that interacting with other tapering individuals can provoke anxiety).
+Relying solely on the medical profession is entirely insufficient— one must truly understand what they are up against.
+This is best learned in support groups, which contain the most accurate information about benzodiazepine withdrawal (note that there is also a lot of inaccurate information, and that interacting with other benzodiazepine-harmed individuals can provoke anxiety).
 One must be patient and discerning, but the knowledge is there.
 Some recommended groups and websites for support can be found in the Resources section of our website.

-2. Read the Ashton Manual.
+2. Read the Ashton Manual and our Tapering Strategies and Solutions.

 3. Accept that there aren’t (m)any benzodiazepine withdrawal experts.
 Focus on finding a prescriber who is willing to work with you instead.